tinybirdco/flappy-tinybird/README.md

 Copy the URL from the sample usage section and paste it into a new tab to make an API request.
 Go back to Tinybird and check out the usage metrics (you may need to wait a second or refresh the page).

-> _Note_: This query was split into two parts to demonstrate how to use nodes to compose modular queries.
-You can decide if you’d like to use one or multiple nodes; the pipe is still executed as a single query.
+> _Note_: This query was split into two nodes to demonstrate the notebook-style UX of Pipes, designed to simplify and accelerate your development.
+You can decide if you’d like to use one or multiple nodes; the Pipe is still executed as a single query.

 ### Real-time personalization